MrStickyPiston portfolio

 Inspiration

-When i got to the upper part of secondary school i got a lot of gaps in my schedule.
-Not 3-4 much, but at least 7 and even more if lessons were cancelled.
-This inspired me to making this app, that allows you to quick and easily access see your gaps for this and coming weeks.
-But the best is that the app allows to add multiple users, and computes the common gaps between those users.
-Using this you can easily plan to work on a common project with your friends, move a lesson if your whole class has a common gap (resulting in a later start or an earlyer end), or just do something fun in those otherwise lost hours
+When I got to the upper part of secondary school I got a lot of gaps in my schedule.
+This inspired me to make this app, that allows you to quick and easily see your gaps for this and the next weeks.
+The added value of the app is that it allows to add multiple users, and computes the common gaps between those users.
+Using this you can easily plan to work on a common project with your friends, make an appointment with your teacher, or just do something fun with your friends in those otherwise lost hours.

 Features